 MTH-199or permission of the instructor.

 MTH-234.
-Differential Equations (Spring).Topics include systems of ordinary differential equation, series solutions, asymptotic solutions, integral equations.
+Differential Equations (Winter).Topics include systems of ordinary differential equation, series solutions, asymptotic solutions, integral equations.
 Not open to students who have passed

 MTH-130.Prerequisite: MTH-115and MTH-199,or permission of the instructor.